 Museo di Stato (National Museum), San Marino, Italy

 The Museo di Stato is located within the incredible Palazzo Pergami Belluzzi, which in itself is another place that you should consider visiting while you’re in San Marino.
-So before you start exploring the museum, spend some time taking in everything else that the Palazzo Pergami Belluzzi has to offer.
-Take a look around and you’ll see lavish decorations everywhere you look and great examples of Italian artwork adorning the walls.
+So, before you start exploring the museum, take in everything else that the Palazzo Pergami Belluzzi has to offer.
+Look around and you’ll see lavish decorations everywhere and great examples of Italian artwork adorning the walls.

 Castle Towns — Best for Discovering Quaint Villages